Hinako Takagi: Biography

 Takagi was born and raised in Hyogo, Japan.
 In junior high, she was asked to compose a song for her class for a school event.
 The experience inspired her to be interested in music composition.
 She majored in piano in high school, and enrolled in composition major in university.

-In her freshman year, she received an assignment from her teacher, Prof. Yoko Kubo, to compose "100 variations of the same piece in one year."
+In her freshman year, she received an assignment from her teacher, Yoko Kubo, to compose "100 variations of the same piece in one year."
 She later said that she learned the basics of composition from this assignment.

-She studied composition with Prof. Yoko Kubo and Allain Gaussin.
+She studied composition with Yoko Kubo and Allain Gaussin.
 In 2012 she was appointed as a lecturer at Osaka College of Music in Osaka, Japan.

 As a music genre that one may find difficult to listen to, Takagi wants to turn contemporary music into something more familiar for everyone and find a balance between academic music theory and popularity.
 She has organized many small concerts with new musical arrangements to engage people's interest in contemporary music.
 In 2019, she composed a pantonality song called "My owner is a smartphone addict", which talks about the story of a cat named "Gorota", and his owner who is addicted to smartphone and is not interested in playing with him.
 From the viewpoint of the cat and the modern vocabularies used in the lyrics, the song illustrates the various issues in modern communication.

 She is a fan of Takarazuka Revue.
 Her piece "Revue!" was inspired by the Takarazuka Revue.